fraud-intelligence-limited/fil-documentation/api_docs/Overview/Tokenomics.md

 The FIB uses a pay-per-use model that allows users to earn and spend internal digital credits.

-Credits can be spent on downloading fraud event data from other users and on purchasing a *[premium subscription](#premium-subscription)*.
+Credits can be spent on downloading fraud event data from other users.

 ## Uploading fraud events